-Marine Environment Changes May Be Affecting Salmonid Survival
+Changes in the Marine Environment May Be Affecting Salmon and Steelhead Survival

 The Puget Sound steelhead population has also declined significantly, with evidence that mortality in the Salish Sea marine environment is playing a role.
 Conversely, many pink and some chum salmon populations, which enter the Salish Sea in late winter to early spring, are thriving and sockeye populations have been highly variable, perplexing scientists who work to predict their return for harvest management.

 Identifying the Causes of Salmon Decline in the Salish Sea